omarabdiwali/cellular-automaton/README.md

 ## Acknowledgments

-- Inspired by Conway's Game of Life and cellular automata theory.
+- Inspired by [Acerola](https://www.youtube.com/watch?v=I1JBiZrZ_XM), Conway's Game of Life, and cellular automata theory
 - WebGPU examples from Mozilla Developer Network (MDN) and WebGPU spec.
 - Built with love using React, TypeScript, and WebGPU.